jspoelstra/mcd-demo/README.md

 # mcd-demo
-Testing creation of simple MCD servers and integrating with LangChain agent
+Testing creation of simple MCP servers and integrating with LangChain agent

 ## Prerequisites